 Scotland’s weather is pretty notorious.
 So it’s only natural that the question of what to pack for Scotland comes up a lot.
 It’s often said of the weather in Scotland that you can receive all four seasons in just one day.
 In the morning it can be sunny and hot, but by noon it can be a cold rain with a strong wind and perhaps even hail.
 This might make your head explode when packing for your trip to Scotland, but if you keep it simple you’ll travel with no fuss.

-The best strategy is to pack with layers in Scotland.
+The best strategy for packing your travel wardrobe for Scotland is to pack with layers in mind.
 Travelers to Scotland should always carry the key items – a rain jacket, sweater, and boots.

 Packing For Scottish Weather

 Scotland is a tiny country; however, regions can vary greatly in weather conditions between short distances.
 It all has to do with the notoriously unpredictable weather in Scotland.
 A common Scottish phrase that continues to be reiterated is “There’s no such thing as bad weather, just the wrong clothing” As we’ve said you can experience all four seasons in one day.

 - Spring in Scotland: The springtime can be one of the best seasons to visit Scotland as temperatures are mild and range from 7°C (45°F) to 13 °C (55°F).
 It’s a good time to catch some sun, but showers are still frequent.
 As always you don’t want to be caught without a rain jacket.